 Are there things to do on the island in winter?

-Despite most tourist businesses being shut down in the winter months, there are unique experiences to have in winter on the island.
+Despite most tourist businesses being shut down in the winter months, there are unique experiences to have on the island during winter.
 You can:

-- Enjoy the lagoon of Giola by yourself (it’s insanely busy during the summer months)
+• Enjoy the lagoon of Giola by yourself (it’s jam-packed during the summer months)

 When is the best time to swim in Thassos?

-Waters are warmest in July and August, but crowds, winds and waters are calmest in September with water temps still hanging on to the summer warmth.
+Waters are warmest in July and August, but crowds, winds, and waters are calmest in September, with water temperatures still hanging on to the summer warmth.
 We’d have to say September!